top of page

 Ultimately, this application scored a 53% (209/390 points), meaning it “meets expectations” but just barely.
 Obviously there were lots of opportunities for improvement!

-I presented the following issues and action items to Exelon Business Owners, making clear there was a need to improve the language and information architecture of the current online application process.
+My team and I presented the following issues and action items to Exelon Business Owners, making clear there was a need to improve the language and information architecture of the current online application process.

 Ultimately, through this audit, I identified 43% of non-user friendly content to be retired or consolidated.